PHSX - Physics

 PHSX 584 Physics by Inquiry: Light & Color for Teachers: 2 Credits (2 Lab)

-(Su) An in-depth and hands-on exploration of basic physics principles.
+(Summer, even years.)
+An in-depth and hands-on exploration of basic physics principles.
 The course will begin with a careful investigation of light and reflection of light, leading to an understanding of colored light, pigments, and how the two interact with one another.
 For middle school and high school science teachers.
+Offered in summers of even years.

 PHSX 585 Physics by Inquiry: Electric Circuits: 3 Credits (1 Lec, 2 Lab)